Last updated: June 2022

 Thinking that this was the worst it could get, my family and I would enjoy summers and prepare for whatever the cold of winter would bring.
 That was until one summer when I was 13 and became really unwell.

-The speed at which I deteriorated was different to a normal sickle crisis.
+The speed at which I deteriorated was different from a normal sickle crisis.
 I later found out that I had a stroke.
 This is a common complication for children with sickle cell.

 One of many complications